eclairevoyant/pacclean/doc/pacclean.man1.md

 : Display total file size (in bytes) of old files

 `-c, --count COUNT_TO_KEEP`
-: Exclude COUNT_TO_KEEP recent versions of all packages in DIRECTORY
+: Exclude COUNT_TO_KEEP recent versions of each package in DIRECTORY.
+If option is not specified, 1 recent version will be excluded.

+`-r, --repo-unused REPO_FILE`
+: Include all versions of packages that are not part of REPO_FILE (relative to DIRECTORY).
+This ignores `-c` for such packages.

 # BUGS